Ensure your CV format is structured to best highlight your unique experience and life situation.

 4. Format your journalism CV professionally

-So make your journalist CV layout readable and pleasing to the eyes.
+Here’s how to format your CV so that it’s highly readable and pleasing to the eye:

-• Put your contact information at the top of your CV, including your LinkedIn profile.
+• Put your contact information, LinkedIn profile, and portfolio at the top of your CV

-• Use bullet points to list your responsibilities, duties, and accomplishments in your previous roles.
+• Use bullet points to list your achievements and skills in previous roles

 Written by